Cardiovascular Disease Essentials in Acute Care: A Public Health Crisis

 1. The Public Health Crisis of Cardiovascular Disease (CVD)

-This chapter outlines the alarming scope of cardiovascular disease in the U.S., emphasizing its impact on both individuals and population health.
+This chapter outlines the alarming scope of cardiovascular disease in the US, emphasizing its impact on both individuals and population health.
 Participants will review the anatomy of a healthy heart and examine various types of CVD, including structural, electrical, muscular, and pressure-related conditions.
 The content also highlights how CVD contributes to functional decline, multimorbidity, and rising healthcare costs, reinforcing the urgency of addressing this crisis in acute care environments.

 2. Biological and Socioecological Risk Factors for Cardiovascular Disease